OpenNebula/docs/source/management_and_operations/vm_management/vcenter_vms.rst

 vCenter Template or Wild VM Importing Procedure
 ================================================================================

-While a template or Wild VM is being imported, OpenNebula will inspect the virtual disks and virtual nics and it will create images and virtual networks referencing the disks and port-groups used by the VM.
+While a VM Template or Wild VM is being imported, OpenNebula will inspect the virtual disks and virtual nics and it will create images and virtual networks referencing the disks and port-groups used by the VM.
 This process may take some time, please be patient.

 You have more information about these procedures: